 Because of BBCA’s efforts, the partners will continue to create opportunities and dialogue among community foundation leaders, diaspora organizations, and other interested parties.
 Out of these conversations we have the opportunity to identify connections, and from those connections we can cultivate collaboration in an atmosphere of trust and mutual respect.

-This year the BBCA will fund a number of community foundations in the United States and Mexico to undertake mapping exercises.
+This year the BBCA will fund a number of community foundations in North America and Mexico to undertake mapping exercises.
 This will help identify existing connections between the sponsoring community and its counterpart across the border, including immigration, trade, investment, and social ties.
 Once these connections are identified, the community foundation will be in a position to work toward a collaboration that strengthens the ties of the transnational community.

 Beyond running races in El Paso, community foundations continue to prove that bridges between two communities separated by a border lay the foundation for being good neighbors.
 On the Texas side and in Ciudad Juarez, a local arts nonprofit, Amor por Juarez, is undertaking a number of mural painting projects on a massive scale that will be visible across the border and along major highways.
 One of them is a rainbow, the most beautiful, naturally occurring bridge.